 Director, Career & Technical Teacher Education Program

-Prepare to teach at a career and technical center.
+We’ll help you prepare to teach at a career and technical center.

 The Career & Technical Teacher Education Program (CTTEP) is part of the process for industry and business professionals to earn a Vermont State teaching license and to learn the art of teaching high school students in one of Vermont’s 17 career and technical centers.
 The program is designed to help new technical educators, through coursework and coaching, to become experts not only in their professional field of training but as individuals sharing their skills by teaching.